commos/service/README.md

 # commos.service

-`[org.commos/service "0.1.1"]` provides the `IService` protocol, a generic service wrapper for caching and an auxilliary service combiner.
+`[org.commos/service "0.2.0"]` provides the `IService` protocol, an adapter for a fully customizable request/response/subscribe protocol on duplex streams, a wrapper for caching and an auxilliary service combiner.

 It is compatible with Clojure (v.
 1.7.0), ClojureScript (v.
 3308) and core.async (0.1.346.0-17112a-alpha).